 I’m a total sucker for this movie, and for the book it was based upon.
 Maybe it’s the feminist themes – women looking out for each other and rescuing each other from abusive relationships, getting each other through thick and thin, developing aggressive alter egos borne out of utter repression – I mean, seriously, who hasn’t lived Kathy Bates’s “TOWAAAANDAAAA!” moment at some point?

 On top of the whole thematic connection with the movie, I’m technically a good Southern girl.
 Honestly, if you could see me right now, you’d be laughing right along with me, because I’m not at all – but Virginia (even the northern part) is below the Mason-Dixon.
-So that gives me license to say things like “reckon” (which I do, with abandon, albeit without an accent) and to make things like fried green tomatoes without seeming like a total Yankee rube.
+So I take that as license to say things like “reckon” (which I do, with abandon, albeit without an accent) and to make things like fried green tomatoes without seeming like a total Yankee rube.

 I did cheat on the recipe in one major way.
 One really, major, fundamental way.